teritorio/clearance/README.md

 More advanced validators are planned.

 After each update, the validation is reevaluated.
 The validation is done using the last version of incoming changed objects.
-Changes to validate are computed between `osm_base` and the last version of OSM objects.
+Changes to validate are computed between `osm_base_*` and the last version of OSM objects.

-If a new update makes previously retained objects pass the validation, there are no more objects to retain and cumulated changes are applied to `osm_base`.
+If a new update makes previously retained objects pass the validation, there are no more objects to retain and cumulated changes are applied to `osm_base_*`.

 ### Manual Intervention

 Held objects rejected by validation must be fixed in order to comply with quality rules.
-Once fixed in OpenStreetMap, the next update makes them pass the validation and they are available in `osm_base`.
+Once fixed in OpenStreetMap, the next update makes them pass the validation and they are available in the `osm_base_*`.

 The original OpenStreetMap data is the only modifiable version.
 All contributions must be done to the original OpenStreetMap database.

-In case the change is considered valid according to the user despite the quality rule rejecting it, the integration into the `osm_base` can be accepted manually.
+In case the change is considered valid according to the user despite the quality rule rejecting it, the integration into the `osm_base_*` can be accepted manually.

 Held objects and manual object acceptance are available via API and user [frontend](https://github.com/teritorio/clearance-frontend/).